MoserMichael/MoserMichael/README.md

 [About this page](https://github.com/MoserMichael/MoserMichael/blob/master/ABOUT.md) generated at:
-Thu Feb 20 00:54:45 UTC 2025
+Fri Feb 21 00:54:53 UTC 2025

 <pre>

  ______________________________________
-/ Q: What's a light-year?
-A: One-third \
+/ Q: What do you call a boomerang that \
-\ less calories than a regular year.   /
+\ doesn't come back?
+A: A stick.       /
  --------------------------------------
         \   ^__^
          \  (..)\_______